Disney 11

-Once (/es/, stylized as O11CE, also known as Disney 11 in the English, Dutch, Danish, Swedish and Norwegian dubs, as well as the French dub in Belgium only) is an Argentine youth sports telenovela produced by Pol-ka Producciones in association with Disney XD Latin America, the American Disney Channel and The Walt Disney Company, starring Mariano González-Guerineau and Sebastián Athie.
-In the UK, Ireland, South Africa and the Netherlands, the series is known as Disney 11.
+Disney 11 (Once, /es-419/, lit.
+'Eleven', stylized as O11CE) is an Argentine youth sports telenovela produced by Pol-ka Producciones in association with Disney XD Latin America, the American Disney Channel and The Walt Disney Company, starring Mariano González-Guerineau and Sebastián Athie.

 The first season had 80 episodes divided into two parts of 40 chapters each, like the second season, the third season had 60 episodes divided into three parts of 20 episodes each.

 It premiered in Latin America on 13 March 2017, on the same channel and also through the high definition signal of the Disney Channel.
 On 11 September of the same year, Brandon Zúñiga Vega premiered on Disney Channel's standard resolution signals.

 On 11 April 2017, The Walt Disney Company confirmed that the series was being renewed for a second season, which premiered in Latin America on 30 April 2018.
 On 15 July 2019, the third season premiered, with the final episode broadcast 29 November 2019.